marioplumbarius/marioplumbarius.github.io/blog/content/posts/before-the-fame/index.md

 ## Printing Service

 > Income: pizza and minimum wage.
-> Age: 12-16 years old.
+> Age: 12-15 years old.

 ![Mario Printing Services](mario-printing-services.png#center)

 My uncle also owned a printing service, which I would ocassionally help him with.
 At the end of the shift, we would eat a good Brazilian Pizza.
 Good deal, right?

-Anyways, at the age of 16, I was legally allowed to work in Brazil, so I asked to be hired as a full-time employee.
+Sometime between 12 and 15 years old, I asked him to work full-time.
 It was the first time I was paid more than a hundred dollars per month; it was also the first time I had to work on a schedule, from Monday to Friday.
 Being able to pay for my own expenses was a big deal for me, but I don't remember how I spent the money other than with fast food.
 Lots of it.

 It was a family business.
 That's where I met my cousin-in-law, Vagner.
 Vagner was older than me.
 He had a car and goals in life.
 I was just a teenager trying to figure out how to survive.
 Vagner also liked to party.
 A lot!